-\DEMO
+DEMO

 If only the filename is specified, MTM assumes the extension .CSS and first searches the user default volume in the user's private account.
+If CSS volume is enabled (see Volume Command), then the users CSS volume, private account is searched.
+If the CSS account (see SET CSS Command) is different from the private account, then the CSS volume, CSS account will be searched.
 If the file is not found, the system account (on the system volume) is searched.
 If the volume name or account class is specified by the user, no search of the system account is made.
 If the CSS file resides on a volume other than the user default volume (and is not a system CSS) the volume name must be supplied.